fabianslife/BUGA_data/readme.md

 The dataset includes:

-*CSV Format Files: Each conversation is structured in CSV format, detailing the dialogue between the chatbot and users.
++CSV Format Files: Each conversation is structured in CSV format, detailing the dialogue between the chatbot and users.
-*Timeframe: Data was collected from March to September 2023.
++Timeframe: Data was collected from March to September 2023.
 Focus on Medical Queries: The chatbot was primarily prompted for medical questions, offering insights into public health-related inquiries and responses.
-*Languages: The users had the coice to lead their conversation in German, English or Spanish.
++Languages: The users had the coice to lead their conversation in German, English or Spanish.
 The languge is marked at the end of the file name.

 ## **Data Collection Method**